 Be careful when working with the coals.
 You might think the fire is the only part that's hot, but watch out for the coals as well!
 Use heat-proof gloves and a lid lifter.

 One thing to check before you start cooking is that your wood or charcoal is plenty hot.
 You want to give it enough time to get started and burned down so that it is hot enough to cook with.

 This recipe is best served if you have the chili ahead of time.
 You can either make it at home or buy it, and then all you have to do is dump it in the Dutch oven and add in the cornbread.

 - 6-10 cups of chili- I will include my favorite recipe below.
 If you like a spicier chili, we also love this Texas Red Chili.

-- Cornbread– I will include my recipe below, but just know you can also buy a mix.
-If you don’t like jalapenos, you can always omit them from my recipe below.
+- Cornbread- My favorite recipe is for this Jalapeno Cheddar Cornbread, but just know you can also buy a mix.
+If you don't like jalapenos, you can always omit them from my recipe below.

 - Grated Cheddar Cheese- optional, but really good.